Eagle Dancers Lithograph by Patrick Swazo Hinds

 - Price: $1250

-For an Eagle Dance the bodies of the young men are painted from face to feet in blue with yellow highlights.
-Their hair is left hanging and adorned with eagle down feathers or raw cotton.
-Large eagle wing feathers attached to a leather strip are worn on both arms.
-The lower arms, legs, and bare feet are yellow in reference to the legs and talons of an eagle, and the face is yellow.
-The dancers wear kilts with sea shells attached to the bottom which provide a pleasant sound as they flap around during the dance.
-The waist is cinched with a handwoven belt.
+In preparation for the Eagle Dance, the dancers' bodies are painted from head to toe in blue, accented with yellow highlights.
+Their hair, left loose, is adorned with eagle down feathers or raw cotton.
+Large eagle wing feathers, attached to a leather strip, are worn on both arms.
+The lower arms, legs, and bare feet are painted yellow, mirroring the legs and talons of an eagle.
+The dancers wear kilts adorned with seashells that create a pleasant sound as they move during the dance, and their waists are cinched with handwoven belts.

 Pueblo Dancers is a suite of five original lithographs by Patrick Swazo Hinds, drawn and hand printed at Tamarind Institute, Albuquerque, New Mexico during the months of September and October 1972.
 The other 4 lithographs in the portfolio can be seen below.